 How to estimate what unproductive meetings are costing you

-You can calculate this by using the following meeting cost analysis formula: determine the average cost of working hour in your organization, multiplied by the average number of employees taking part in meetings, multiplied by the number of meetings.
+You can calculate this using the following meeting cost analysis formula: determine the average cost per working hour in your organization, multiply that by the average number of employees participating in meetings, and multiply by the number of meetings.

 How to reduce these costs